alina0311/Art-Gallery-Database/README.md

 This DB was designed for an auction house to help the buying process more easy.
 The are informations about paintings, buyers, sellers, purchases, artists, art movements and exhibitions.

+There are also some **PL/SQL** triggers, functions, packages and procedures used to solve some queries.

 ## Features:
 - 🟣 an artist could have worked in more artistic currents
 - 🟣 several paintings are exhibited at an exhibition and a painting can be exhibited at several exhibitions